 There are lots of ways you can make your walk to school fun!
 Look out for all the things that you miss while travelling in the car - why not take a photo of them too.

-So go on, get out of the car - or if you truly live miles and miles from the school, at least park a little further from the school and walk the rest of the way.
+So go on, get out of the car - or if you truly live miles and miles from the school, you can perhaps park a little further from the school and walk the rest of the way.

 Help encourage the kids to walk to school with this free printable Let's Walk to School poster for them to colour in.